Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Abstract

 \section{Abstract}

 We analyse the problem of combining linearity, effects, and exceptions, in abstract models of programming languages, as the issue of providing some kind of strength for a monad $T(- \oplus E)$ in a linear setting.
 We consider in particular for $T$ the \emph{allocation monad}, which we introduce to model and study resource-safety properties.
 We apply these results to a series of two linear effectful calculi for which we establish their resource-safety properties.

-The first calculus is a linear call-by-push-value language with two allocation effects $\New$ and $\Delete$.
-The resource-safety properties follow from the linear (and even ordered) character of the typing rules.
+The first calculus is a linear (optionally ordered) call-by-push-value language with two allocation effects $\New$ and $\Delete$.
+The resource-safety properties follow from the linear and ordered character of the typing rules.

-We then explain how to integrate exceptions on top of linearity and effects by adjoining default destruction actions to types, as inspired by C++/Rust destructors.
+We then integrate exceptions with linearity and effects by adjoining default destruction actions to types, as inspired by C++/Rust destructors.
 We see destructors as objects $\delta : A\rightarrow TI$ in the slice category over $TI$.
-This construction gives rise to a second calculus, an \emph{affine} ordered call-by-push-value language with exceptions and destructors, in which the weakening rule performs a side-effect.
-As in C++/Rust, a ``move'' operation is necessary to allow random-order release of resources, as opposed to last-in-first-out order.
-Moving resources is modelled as an exchange rule that performs a side-effect.
+This construction gives rise to a second calculus, the \emph{resource call-by-push-value}, featuring exceptions and destructors, and whose weakening and exchange rules perform side-effects.
+It is therefore affine at the level of types but ordered at the level of derivations.
+As in C++ and Rust, a ``move'' operation---the side-effecting exchange rule---is necessary for releasing resources in random order, as opposed to LIFO order.